Yu-Gi-Oh! GX Tag Force 2: Gameplay

 Early in the game, after create a profile, the player chooses a duelist (main characters of the Yu-Gi-Oh!
 GX animation) as a partner.
 The player must build a deck between 40 and 60 cards in order to duel.
-The game include over 2800 cards.
+The game includes over 2800 cards.

 The player has the option of dueling solo, tag or just watching the partner play.
 As the player wins duels, the partner's heart level increases.

 Mini games

 A mini game that can increase the partner's heart.
 Appears during the class and in some places on the map in story mode.
 If the score is high, the heart will increase, but if it fails, it will decrease.

 UMD recognition

 It is a system used to unlock rare cards through other games in the Tag Force series.
 New cards can be obtained depending on the game title used in UMD recognition.
 In addition, at recognizing the previous Tag Force games, will be unlock three special cards called "Slifer the Sky Dragon", "Obelisk the Tormentor", and "The Winged Dragon of Ra".
 Also will be available hidden packs for purchase.